-We were appointed by Tolent Construction to demolish Cromlech House and United Standards House.
+We were appointed by Tolent Construction to carry out demolition city at Cromlech House and United Standards House.
 The site sits with close proximity to Petticoat Lane market and has been divided up into 2 phases.
 Phase 1 being Cromlech House and phase 2 being United Standards House.
 The site had already been soft stripped and had the majority of the asbestos containing materials (ACM’s) removed by a previous contractor.

 Scope of Works

 - Clear both United Standards and Cromlech House of the remaining asbestos containing materials.
 This was mainly asbestos containing bitumin on the concrete floors of the buildings and various other asbestos cement products.
 All of these ACM’s were removed from the buildings by Inner City Environmental.